 Board Of Directors

-St. Francis of the Woods is a 501c3 nonprofit organization incorporated in the State of Oklahoma in 1982 and governed by a Board of Directors.
-Board members serve a three year term and can be re-elected up to three terms.
+St. Francis of the Woods is a nonprofit organization governed by a Board of Directors.
 We currently have twelve Board members including our President Emeritus and Founder, Kay Adair.

 President Emeritus + Founder